newrelic/helm-charts/charts/job-manager/README.md

 4. Runtime pod executes job, sidecar proxies all EGRESS traffic
 5. Runtime pod sends result to job manager service (any manager can handle)
 6. Periodic coordination: One manager holds lease to prune TTL-breached jobs

-## Differences from synthetics-job-manager

-This chart is based on synthetics-job-manager but adapted for job deployments:

-1. **No ping-runtime**: Excludes the ping-runtime sub-chart and all related configurations
-2. **Broker Integration**: Uses Compute Broker Service instead of Synthetics Horde API
-3. **Enhanced RBAC**: Includes ServiceAccount, Role, and RoleBinding for K8s orchestration
-4. **HPA Support**: Built-in Horizontal Pod Autoscaler with custom metrics
-5. **Sidecar Configuration**: Explicit sidecar container configuration for runtime pods
-6. **Network Policies**: Optional NetworkPolicy support for enhanced isolation
-7. **Renamed Parameters**: Uses `jobManager.*` instead of `synthetics.*` for configuration

 ## Support